 “Lord we are perishing” and he said to them “You of little faith, why are you so afraid?”
 (Matt 8:26)

 Despite his faithful and wondrous witness to the apostles of God’s boundless love, Jesus must constantly reassure them to trust in times of turmoil and doubt.

 “I ask not only on behalf of these, but also on behalf of those who will believe in me through their word, that they may all be one.
 As you, Father, are in me and I am in you, may they also be in us so, that the world may believe that you have sent me.”
 (John 17:20-21)

-As Pope Francis wrote:
+Pope Francis has said:

 “every one of the baptized should feel involved in the ecclesial and social change that we so greatly need.
 This change calls for a personal and communal conversion that makes us see things as the Lord does… To see things as the Lord does, to be where the Lord wants us to be, to experience a conversion of heart in his presence.”(2018 Letter to the People of God)

-We must reject polarizing differences and repair the unity of the Body of Christ.
+From the beginning there have been differences of opinion about how to be a disciple of Jesus and how to be the Church of Christ.
 Polarizing divisions are more than legitimate differences arising from time, place and culture.
 Polarization is about opposing and irreconcilable beliefs, and the organization of all life around the belief.
 The poles identify themselves against each other and judge right or wrong, holy or sinful according to the party line, and not according to “the mind of Christ.”

 “To achieve that goal [healing], the church must rise above the ideological disputes … that often exploit, for various interests, the very tragedy experienced by little ones.”